 Zohar Kfir is a New York-based media artist working with experimental video, interactive art and VR.

 Her artistic practice employs non-linear narratives and traditional cinematic techniques and features expanded interactivity.
-Zohar has shown her work widely in galleries festivals and conferences including Tribeca Film Festival; FNC Explore; NYUFF; Transmediale; FACT Liverpool; Oberhausen Film Festival; SIGGRAPH; ISEA and RIDM; and reviewed in TIME Magazine; The Creators Project; Engadget; i-Docs and Forbes among others.
+Zohar has shown her award winning work widely in galleries festivals and conferences including Tribeca Film Festival; World VR Forum; NYUFF; Transmediale; FACT Liverpool; Oberhausen Film Festival; SIGGRAPH; ISEA and RIDM; and reviewed in TIME Magazine; The Creators Project; Engadget; i-Docs and Forbes among others.

 >> download cv